Mark Doodes Planning Consultants

 It is vital to be aware of all the protocols, as well as to register your attendance in advance of the meeting, usually by email.

-There are time limits for speaking (typically 3-5 minutes) which are often ruthlessly enforced!
-So it is sensible to be prepared and for the speech to be fully scripted and printed out in a large font in advance.
-It is also recommended to rehearse the speech in full, at least three or four times against the clock before the meeting.
+There are time limits for speaking (typically 3 minutes) which are often ruthlessly enforced.
+It is therefore sensible to be prepared and for the speech to be fully scripted and printed out in advance.
+We recommend that you rehearse the speech in full, at least three or four times against the clock, before the meeting.
 As with the Consultant team, working for the applicant, some Councils allow for cross examination of speakers so be prepared to clarify any points in follow up questions.

 Speakers on the same side should coordinate their submissions to make the best use of the allotted time.
 If a letter has been sent to the committee members there is no point in regurgitating it, instead you may wish to make the same point in a different way or address points made by other speakers before you.